 Personalizing the emails

-Craft highly personalized email content tailored to each segment.
+Craft highly personalized email content tailored to each customer segment.
 This includes using the recipient’s name, referencing past interactions, and recommending products or content based on their history.

 Track and test